 Office of the Dean

+If you would like to know more about University Libraries, you can read more about us.
 If you would like to know a little more about me, you can click here.
-I am looking forward to our work here in the Seton Hall community, and adapting our motto, “despite hazards, the Library will move forward.”
+I am looking forward to our work this year in the Seton Hall community, and to adapting our motto with even more confidence than in years past, “despite hazards, the Library will move forward.”

 Dr. John Buschman

 Lisa DeLuca is the Assistant Dean for Public Services and an Associate Professor.
 Lisa has served as the Social Sciences Librarian at Seton Hall for seven years creating innovative research support strategies for the School of Diplomacy & International Relations, and the departments of Political Science & Public Affairs and History.
 She also co-managed the SHU Institutional Repository to promote scholarly communication initiatives within the University.
 She created and co-managed the Data Services Department based on increased demand for data support on campus with library faculty.
 She earned her MPA from Seton Hall University, her MLIS from Rutgers University, and a Bachelor of Science from Cornell University.
 Lisa’s research interests include government information, open data and civic technology.
 She has published in Presidential Studies Quarterly and Government Information Quarterly.
 Lisa is also integrated with university-wide initiatives such as Middle States Accreditation, strategic planning (Harvest Our Treasures) and faculty software rollouts.
 Prior to SHU, Lisa held several financial technology management positions in product and program management in the equities space.